-The project will generate a total of 2,080 daily new vehicular trips.
-Several roadway modifications are proposed to address this impact.
+The project will generate a total of 990 daily new vehicular trips.

 General Comments

 The Atlanta Region's Plan, developed by ARC in close coordination with partner local governments, is intended to broadly guide regional development in the 12-county metro region to ensure that required infrastructure and resources are in place to support continued economic development and prosperity.
 The Plan assigns a relevant growth management category designation with accompanying policy recommendations to all areas in the region.
 This DRI site is designated Developing Suburbs; associated policy recommendations are provided at the end of these comments.